 Reporting and analyzing marketing metrics is an important part of a strategic marketing plan.
 As you put together a list of data to collect and review, be sure to include the engagement metrics listed in this post to get a well-rounded view of your growth and results.

-To get tools to help you extract this data, sign up now for a free 7-day trial of Alexa’s Advanced Plan.
+To get tools to help you extract this data, sign up now for a free trial of Alexa’s Advanced Plan.
 It includes all of the tools listed in this post along with Alexa’s full suite of other SEO, keyword research, and marketing tools.